bemosior/reposervice/README.md

 There are several perquisite binaries that are not included in the git repo for reasons of size and/or relatively static nature (e.g., Apache Tomcat, Apache SOLR, djatoka, FITS).
 The `bin/reposervice-config` script checks for the existence of these prerequisites and prompts if they are not there.

+### `repository_sites/` directory

+This directory contains the configuration (e.g., Drupal settings, features and themes, Fedora server setup, and Islandora XML Builder forms) that are specific to a site.
+See the `repositesetup` script for more discussion about how this directory is used.

+### `site_tempate/` directory

+This directory is the template of a new Islandora site.
+It will be copied to the `repository_sites/` directory and named as the hostname of the new Islandora site as part of the site setup process.

 ### `bin/reposervice-config` shell script

 This shell script has several purposes in setting up the `reposervice/` setup: